eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

 By default it finds `src/index.js` as the entry but you can change it in `muse.devConfig.entry`.

 :::info
-**How dependencies are resolved?**
+**How are dependencies resolved?**

-Muse resolves dependenceis from `node_modules` folder from all projects in the declared order.
+When source code is compiled together, Muse resolves dependenceis from `node_modules` folder from all projects in the declared order.
 For example:
   - If `lodash` is used by all plugins, then the `lodash` under `users-plugin` is used for all.
   - If `moment` is only used by `roles-plugin` and `docs-plugin`, then the `moment` under `roles-plugins` is used for both.